MxDui/word-counter/README.md

 # Word Count

-## A yew app to count words in a text
+## An example yew app to count words in a text

 ## How to run